im4nkur/FallingWords/README.md

  - The UI/UX can definitely be improved.
  - The Game play logic should be in a Game Manager instead of View Model.

+### Known Issue
+ - Game play is not handled when the app goes into the background.

 ## Screenshots

 ![Start](FallingWords/Screenshots/Start.png)